smartmouse/sample.coderally.nodeclient/README.md

 There are two ways to get Code Rally (Node.js) running on your machine!
 Assuming that you have already <a target="_blank" href="https://nodejs.org/en/">Node.js</a> with NPM installed.

-1. Use `npm install --save coderally-agent` at your Node application directory.
-Then `require('coderally-agent')`. **This option is currently not available while we undergo our npm publish process.
-It is however, the intended way to utilize code rally.**
+1. Use `npm install git+https://git@github.com/WASdev/sample.coderally.nodeclient.git` at your Node application directory.
+Then `require('coderally-agent')`.
+You'll currently have to use the github URL until we finish our npm publish process.

 2. Clone this GitHub repository directly to your development directory.
 Then `require('./coderally-agent/index.js')`.